hashkat/hashkat/docs/developers.md

 *t* += -ln(*r*<sub>2</sub>) / **R**

 where **R** is the cumulative rate function, the sum of all the rates.
-All the rates are then updated, and if the maximum simulated or real time has not been reached, this process repeats.
+All the rates are then updated, and if the maximum simulated or real time has not been reached, this process repeats until either of these times are reached.

-## Build Tests
+# Build Tests

 Build tests can be run in #k@ by running the *tests.sh* script.
 This script runs network simulations using the input files found in *tests/referencefiles/*, and compares the output of these files to what is expected using the *verify.py* script.
 If there are any discrepancies between the data of a particular output file and its corresponding reference data, that file for that particular test is printed to the screen.

-## Latest Build

-For the latest build of #k@, see the github repository at [github.com/hashkat/hashkat](https://github.com/hashkat/hashkat).